FAQs for Medical Records

 Requests for other Imaging (X-rays, CTs, MRIs, etc.)

-If you request a personal copy of a CD of your imaging studies, you will need to allow 48-hours for processing.
+- If you are requesting a personal copy of your imaging, please allow 48 hours for processing.

 Legal Requests